zzzsochi/structures/README.rst

 For python 2 you must install structures<2.

-Documentstion writed for python 3.
+Documentation writed for python 3.

 Concept
 =======

 All the structures are created from the class inheritance **Structure**:

     >>> from structures import Structure
     >>> class S(Structure):